drui9/autogram/README.md

 ## `0x01 Why AutoGram?`
 I need a bot framework that makes it easy to administer control remotely.

 Autogram has a built-in webhook endpoint written using Bottle.
-Therefore, if you have a public IP, or can get an external service to comminicate with `localhost` through a service like ngrok (I use it too!), then set that endpoint as AUTOGRAM_ENDPOINT in your environment variable, or inject its value in the bot config during startup.
+Therefore, if you have a public IP, or can get an external service to comminicate with `localhost` through a service like ngrok (I use it too!), then set that endpoint as AUTOGRAM_ENDPOINT in your environment variable, or inject its value in the bot config during startup, pointing to `lport` defined in configuration file.
 If the public address provided is not accessible, the program will use polling to fetch updates.
-If the telegram token is missing in config file, or is invalid, the bot will terminate.
 You add functionality to Autogram bot py implementing and adding callback functions.
 The bot will therefore work with available callbacks, and will continue to work even if none is specified!
-This allows the bot to work with available features, despite of missing handlers for specific types of messages.
+This allows the bot to work with available features, despite missing user-implemented handlers for specific updates.

 ## `0x02 Currently implemented update types`
 - todo: re-implementing